vijayarora003/mobile-coding-challenge/README.md

 #### Screen 1

 - [ ] Show a list of podcasts using the endpoint provided below.
-- [ ] Show a loading spinner on the page while the data is being fetched from the endpoint.
 - [ ] Each list item should show the podcast thumbnail, title, and publisher name.
 - [ ] Leave some space for the "Favourited" label (refer to the second podcast in the list in the mockup above).
 - [ ] Show the Favourited label only if the podcast has been favourited, otherwise hide the label.